seon9cho/seon9cho/Projects.md

 ## Foundational Work

-These repositories showcase much of the lab work I completed while learning to code in school.
+These repositories contain much of the lab work I completed while learning to code in college.
 Some projects helped build a foundation in fundamental computer science concepts, such as data structures, while most others focused on applying programming to applied mathematics.

 <table>
   <thead>